 Following are some basic concepts about fertilizing olive trees.
-For more in-depth information, we recommend the books and articles from Paul Vossen, as well as the book from Louise Ferguson and G. Steven Sibbett, all listed in our Sources below.
+For more in-depth information, we recommend the books and articles by Paul Vossen, as well as the book by G. Steven Sibbett and Louise Ferguson, all listed in our Sources below.

 Paul Vossen also observes that a common mistake of new growers is to over-fertilize when their trees are not growing adequately, rather than make sure that irrigation and weed control are adequate.
 Olive trees respond much better to correct irrigation (enough but not too much) and weed control than to fertilization.
 There are many myths and exaggerated claims (sometimes encouraged by fertilizer manufacturers) that fertilizing will magically cure or prevent all sorts of problems and result in better quality olives and olive oil.
 It is often the opposite, however.
 In order to know when fertilizer is needed, observation and analysis are vital.

 Three general categories of observations can be used: visual symptoms, plant or tissue analysis, and soil and water analysis.

 Diagnosis from visual symptoms alone can be difficult.
 A tree may have already suffered in growth or in yield by the time visual symptoms appear.
 Problems other than nutrition may cause similar problems.
 Borderline deficiencies or deficiencies involving more than one element may be difficult to diagnose.
 It is best used in conjunction with plant or soil analysis.

 Olive leaves are sampled and chemically analyzed for mineral deficiencies and toxicities.
 A leaf’s mineral composition depends on its maturity, current climactic conditions, availability of mineral elements in the soil, cultural practices, and other factors.
 The mineral nutrient level in the leaf integrates all these factors and thus reflects the nutrient status of the tree.